Eschatone Records

 Eschatone is a New York-based record label founded in 2006 by Jed Davis, Joseph Slevin, and Lisa Brennan.
 With no allegiance to any genre, Eschatone releases the work of artists including Brian Dewan, The Visitors, wax.on wax.off, Michael Bassett, and several of Davis' projects, including The Hanslick Rebellion, Skyscape, and Bassett's solo work.
 It has also released work by Peg, Hand Habits, and The Valley Arena, as well as early-1970s Jobriath recordings.

-In May 2008, the Zakka artspace in Dumbo, Brooklyn honored the label with a gallery show, The Art Of Eschatone Records, featuring album art by Dewan, Mike Allred, Michael Doret, Arturo Vega, Hatch Show Print and Justin Marc Lloyd.
+In May 2008, the Zakka artspace in Dumbo, Brooklyn honored the label with a gallery show, The Art Of Eschatone Records, featuring album art by Dewan, Mike Allred, Michael Doret, Arturo Vega, Hatch Show Print and Angel Marcloid.

 After issuing its first half-dozen releases solely on compact disc, Eschatone began pressing audiophile-grade LPs with Michael Bassett's Soft Verges.

 Since then they produced several vinyl releases, plus the occasional cylinder record or 8-track tape.

-Some of the albums they released on vinyl include: